ecs-vlc/FMix/README.md

 ## About

-FMix is a variant of MixUp, CutMix, etc. introduced in our paper ['Understanding and Enhancing Mixed Sample Data Augmentation'](https://arxiv.org/abs/2002.12047).
+FMix is a variant of MixUp, CutMix, etc. introduced in our paper ['FMix: Enhancing Mixed Sampled Data Augmentation'](https://arxiv.org/abs/2002.12047).
 It uses masks sampled from Fourier space to mix training examples.
 Take a look at our [example notebook in colab](https://colab.research.google.com/github/ecs-vlc/fmix/blob/master/notebooks/example_masks.ipynb) which shows how you can generate masks in two dimensions

 <div align="center">
   <img src="./fmix_example.png", width="100%">